Mikescops/mysetup/README.md

 * Will be 'administrator' the users having a `verified` value equal to `125`, and the account with an email address as `admin@admin.admin` (which cannot be verified...).

 * During development, you may get an error into the console: `TypeError: a.result is undefined`.
 Don't bother, this is due to the JS social module.

+* During development, you won't be able to add a comment to a setup (Google's invisible CAPTCHA checks the domain name environment).